 To begin the process of recovery it is necessary to recognise anxiety before going further into the remedies and methodology.
 I call the process “AAAAAAAARGHH!” of Anxiety, yes it is yelp of frustration.

 The first “A” – Attitude

 Just about everyone has had anxiety in the past.
-The anxiety sufferer needs to ask themselves why if they know they have anxiety, why is recovery not their prime objective?
+The anxiety sufferer needs to ask themselves why if they know they have and suffer from anxiety, why is recovery not their primary objective?
 Why are they not sufficiently hungry to reduce the hold and control anxiety has over them?

 How your attitude, point of view is, to unravelling the mystery of your anxiety will determine your motivation to explore your own anxiety, and understand what it's really about.
 It is a mystery that is worth uncovering.
 Knowing you have anxiety and doing little to go into it is avoidance at the subconscious level, and is very indicative that the ego has manipulated your thinking to maintain its grip on you.
 To put it simply, your inner child’s victim consciousness is dominant within you.

 Ask yourself; do you want to remain a victim?
 Who could you truly be without anxiety?
 You have survived so far with the pressures that anxiety brings you but what would your life be like without that pressure and burden?
 In fact, who could you really become?

 Your overall attitude will galvanise your attention to your situation